imroc/req-website/content/en/docs/tutorial/best-practices.md

 toc: true
 ---

+This article will introduce some best practices for using req.

 ## Reuse Client

 Do not create `Client` for each `Request`, which will cause unnecessary overhead.
 Usually, we can reuse the same Client to send all requests.